 George Das: Sure.
 I mentioned the example of refrigeration in pharmacies and food retail before.
 But there’s, of course, more indeed.
 So, to make it easy for partners and customers, we broke everything down into these specific sub-segments in the retail space.

 Some examples: in distribution centers, we typically have 24/7 operations with a high need for business continuity, and there can be much staff.
 This means that you want to ensure continuous power, minimize surface interactions in densely used areas, monitor critical temperature and systems, ensure the safety of staff and customers with air treatment using UVGI lamps in HVAC systems, and so on.

 Supermarkets are typically more food-centric, so here people counting based on aisles is essential as well.
 In specialty retail, there usually is no refrigeration, but there are needs for air purification, wireless control of lighting systems, the list goes on.

 We did this exercise for all sub-segments, and our partners are welcome to get in touch so they can see what we have in store for various use cases, scenarios, and retail segments.
 This way, they can help retailers reopen, remain open, and focus on their business.

 George, thank you very much for your time and insights on how to get the retail industry back on track and far more.

-Disclosure: i-SCOOP has a commercial collaboration with Schneider Electric.
+Disclosure: this interview fits in a content collaboration with Schneider Electric.
 All images are property and courtesy of their respective mentioned owners.